mouseless/mouseless.org/who-we-are.md

 seo-title: >
   > mouseless -- who we are_
 seo-description: >
-  A software development collective; connected through the craft.
+  A software developer collective; connected through the craft.
 seo-image: images/logo-profile-mark-primary-500px.png
 ---